-Deciding Between Ambergris Caye and Caye Caulker
+Deciding Between Ambergris Caye and Caye Caulker, Belize

-The correct answer to this question often asked is: both cayes are amazing.
+The correct answer to this often-asked question is: both cayes are amazing.
 I love them both.
 Whether you choose Ambergris Caye or Caye Caulker, you will have a FANTASTIC vacation.

 They have many similarities – the main one being that they are sandy cayes sitting along the 2nd largest barrier reef in the world.
 Both are in Belize…and they are only a few miles apart.